Sigma Male vs. Alpha Male: 10 Differences You Need to Know

 two men in the forest being friendly sigma male vs alpha male

+Confidence is tricky to master.
+One step over the line, and people will see you as arrogant.
 And yet, cultivating confidence is always worth the effort — because a well-balanced sense of self-esteem does wonders for your mental and physical health.
+Sigmas typically strike the right balance between approachable and arrogant, but alphas are more at risk of becoming cocksure instead of confident.

 Disclaimer: Self-confidence can be challenging to learn.
 So everyone, whether alpha, beta, delta, gamma, or omega, goes through periods of confidence and arrogance when learning how to get it right.

-7. Introverted vs. Extroverted
+7. Extroverted vs. Introverted

+Sigmas are almost always more introverted than alphas.
+We’re not saying sigmas are friendless; many maintain deep, long-lasting ties.
+But they’re usually not the life of the party.
+Alphas, on the other hand, are front and center in every situation — professional and personal.
 One isn’t better than the other.
 Sometimes, having an extroverted person around adds energy and positivity to a situation.
 Other times, spending time with a thoughtful introvert is precisely what the doctor ordered.

 Disclaimer: Introversion and extroversion are two other behavioral conditions that can be highly contextual.
 Nobody, not even alpha males, is always on.